Figures of Speech: Figures of Contrast

 The Condensed Sentence is an abbreviated sentence in which ideas are brought together under one construction instead of being separated, though their unlike causes a feeling of incongruity.

-3. Oxymoron: It combines two contradictory or opposite terms to create a condensed paradoxical statement.
-For example:
+It combines two contradictory or opposite terms to create a condensed paradoxical statement.
+The contrast highlights the tension or complexity of the concept.

 "Jumbo shrimp"